lucianm/VSProjTypeExtractor/README.md

 [Releases](https://github.com/lucianm/VSProjTypeExtractor/releases) section will need this version of the .NET framework to be installed on your system.
 Just place them somewhere in the 'PATH' or along with FBuild.exe (a build supporting _VSProjectExternal_, post-v0.99 in any case) in the same directory.

+The module has a configuration file [VsProjTypeExtractorManaged.xml](https://github.com/lucianm/VSProjTypeExtractor/blob/master/VSProjTypeExtractorManaged/VsProjTypeExtractorManaged.xml), please have a look in the comments there if logging should be enabled (it is default off) or Visual Studio automation timing needs to be tuned.

 ## Developer information on integrating in applications